vagiedd/Machine-Learning/README.md

 <!--- # MachineLearning --->
-Included is a collection of my machine learning projects as well as my homework assignments for the online Machine Learning course offered by Stanford through coursera programmed in Matlab.
+Included is a collection of my machine learning projects as well as some of my homework assignments for the online Machine Learning course offered by Stanford through coursera reproduced in python.

 # Table of Contents
 1. [MachineLearning](#MachineLearning)